Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Code Validation** —

-As the core CSS code is completed, a code validation test is carried out by using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), which is a validator by the World Wide Web Consortium that allows checking Cascading Style Sheets, to make sure that CSS complies with the standards set by the World Wide Web Consortium
+As the core CSS code is completed, a code validation testing is carried out by using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), which is a validator by the World Wide Web Consortium that allows checking Cascading Style Sheets, to make sure that CSS complies with the standards set by the World Wide Web Consortium

 **`style.css`**: [0 Error & 1 Warning](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/css/test-style.png)